bitstadium/HockeySDK-Unity-Android/README.md

 3. Create an empty game object an add the **HockeyAppAndroid.cs** as one of its components.

 4. Select the game object in the **Hierachy** pane and fill in the App ID provided by HockeyApp (Inspector window).
 You will also have to enter a package identifier: Make sure that **Package ID** equals the package name of your HockeyApp app.
 If you want to get more precise information about exceptions in your Unity3D scripts you can also check the **Exception Logging** property.
+If users should be informed about app updates from inside your app, please make sure that **Update Manager** is checked, too.

 5. You are now ready to build the project: Select **File -> Build Settings...** and switch to **Android** in the platform section.
 Check **Development Build** (see [Build Settings](#build_settings) section).